 What is a major in Elementary Education?

-The elementary education major at Virginia Tech leads to initial licensure in Virginia and prepares elementary teachers to be successful classroom teachers.
+The elementary education major at Virginia Tech prepares for initial licensure in Virginia and leads elementary teachers to be successful classroom teachers.
 You will learn to develop instruction that welcomes students’ cultural contexts and lived experiences as they engage academically.
 You will examine a variety of instructional approaches across content areas and understand how to use assessment data to guide your instruction to meet the diverse needs of all students.
 You'll also learn how to plan lessons that provide for differentiation, accommodation, and modification to meet those needs.